cyberbotics/webots-doc/reference/robot.md

 The `wb_robot_window_custom_function` function allows a robot controller to communicate with the native C/C++ robot window plugin.
-Native robot windows are deprecated and instead it is recommended to use the HTML robot  windows and their API functions [`wb_robot_wwi_receive_text`](#wb_robot_wwi_receive_text) and [`wb_robot_wwi_send_text`](#wb_robot_wwi_send_text).
+Native robot windows are deprecated and instead it is recommended to use the HTML robot windows and their API functions:
+[`wb_robot_wwi_receive_text`](#wb_robot_wwi_receive_text) and [`wb_robot_wwi_send_text`](#wb_robot_wwi_send_text).

 When this function is called, the